diogovalentepcs/eurostat/README.md

 # Features

-* Read Eurostat data and metadata as list of tuples.
+* Read Eurostat data and metadata as list of tuples or as a pandas dataframe.
 * MIT license.

 # Documentation